SpineEventEngine/jdbc-storage/README.md

 the structure of existing tables in the underlying storage.

-To handle such a scenario, developers should invoke a utility method on top of `JdbcStorageFactory`, which prints out the SQL statement for the respective table creation.
+To handle such a scenario, developers should invoke a utility method on top of `JdbcStorageFactory`, which prints out the SQL statement for the respective table _creation_:

 ```java